Tracy Grant Lord: Career

 Grant Lord graduated with a degree in Spatial Design from Auckland University of Technology in 1996.
-She was 23 when she designed my first opera.
+She was 23 when she designed her first opera.

-In 2011 she was nominated for Best Costume Design for the 11th Helpmann Awards and in 2012 she was nominated in the same category for the 12th Helpmann Awards.
+In 2011 she was nominated for Best Costume Design for the 11th Helpmann Awards and in 2012 she was nominated again in the same category at the 12th awards ceremony.

 In 2014 Grant Lord created the costumes for the Singapore Dance Theatre production of Sleeping Beauty.
-Grant Lord has created designs for several productions for the Royal New Zealand Ballet (RNZB) including their positively reviewed 50th Anniversary production Romeo and Juliet (2003), this production contrasted a set pieces reminiscent of Verona and costumes with a modernist feel.
-It toured throughout New Zealand being presented at St James Theatre, Wellington (Wellington), Municipal Theatre (Napier), Aotea Centre (Auckland), Founders Theatre (Hamilton), Regent on Broadway (Palmerston North), Regent Theatre (Dunedin), and the Theatre Royal (Christchurch), where it opened the Christchurch Arts Festival.
-The RNZB production of Romeo and Shortly toured to the United Kingdom and received a nomination for best new dance production at the Laurence Olivier Awards.
-Other production for RNZB include Ihi FrENZy (2001), The Wedding (2006) a love story written by Witi Ihimaera with choreography by Mark Baldwin and music by Gareth Farr, Cinderella (2007) and The Firebird (2020) with choreographer Loughlan Prior.
+She has designed several productions for the Royal New Zealand Ballet (RNZB) including their 50th Anniversary production of Romeo and Juliet (2003), The production contrasted set pieces reminiscent of Verona with costumes that carried a modernist feel.
+It toured throughout New Zealand, with performances at the St James Theatre, Wellington (Wellington), Municipal Theatre (Napier), Aotea Centre (Auckland), Founders Theatre (Hamilton), Regent on Broadway (Palmerston North), Regent Theatre (Dunedin) and the Theatre Royal (Christchurch), where it opened the Christchurch Arts Festival.
+The RNZB production of Romeo and Shortly toured to the United Kingdom and received a nomination for Best New Dance Production at the Laurence Olivier Awards.

+Other productions for RNZB include Ihi FrENZy (2001), The Wedding (2006), a love story written by Witi Ihimaera with choreography by Mark Baldwin and music by Gareth Farr, Cinderella (2007) and The Firebird (2020), with choreography by Loughlan Prior.